One of my favourites books I read last year finally has arrived on the big screen so I was very excited to go see it last night.

 The rest of the other earth based cast, were great.
 Specifically Teddy Sanders, Mitch Henderson and Vincent Kapoor were brilliantly played by Jeff Daniels, Sean Bean and Chiwetel Ejiofor.

 This is me being a little selfish though.
 I loved so many of the characters in the book I wanted them all to get their time on screen.
 In reality though it worked well enough in the context of a movie.
-The story generic drug ativan wasn’t held back by the reduced roles.
+The story wasn’t held back by the reduced roles.

 Cuts Cuts Cuts,